 (2) An arrangement under subsection (1) is to be made on such terms as the Governor and the Minister concerned and the relevant employing authority within the meaning of the Public Sector Management Act 1994 agree.

-[Section 6 amended by No. 32 of 1994 s.
+[Section 6 amended: No. 32 of 1994 s.
 19.]

 7. Saving in respect of public service officer